Sangraama/sangraama-server/README.md

 You can find more details about us [here](https://dl.dropboxusercontent.com/u/85408224/sangraama/content/blog.html).

+### Setup Sangraama with Eclipse

+Here you can find [how to setup new eclipse project with Sangraama source] (https://groups.google.com/d/msg/sangraama-dev/VIW7AS17Eck/FcD0ZwLR1sEJ).
+For more details, refer to our documentation.

 ### Game Story Board

 Sangraama MMOG framework can use to develop Massively Multiplayer Online Games.